 More summer dog-friendly and cat-friendly flowers

-Our UK florists have so many colourful blooms to choose from when stocking their online and high street shops, during summer months.
-However finding out which flowers are best for a pet-friendly household is a little more tricky and you find yourself in most cases having to carry out the research.
+Our UK florists have so many colourful blooms to choose from when stocking their online and high street shops, during the summer months.
+However, finding out which flowers are best for a pet-friendly household is a little more tricky and you find yourself in most cases having to carry out the research.

-With so many online florists selling very similar pre-arrangements, combining several flowers, foliage and trimmings, to find one bouquet that is completely pet, cat-friendly and, or dog-friendly is quite difficult.
+With so many online florists selling very similar pre-arrangements, combining several flowers, foliage, and trimmings, to find one bouquet that is completely pet, cat-friendly, and or dog-friendly is quite difficult.
 Pet Check contacted 5 national online florists where sadly, three failed to answer our requests enquiring about their pet-friendly ranges and two provided very incomplete answers.

 Fill your home with gorgeous flowers and plants